 Methodology: How We Chose the Best Real Estate Apps

-Even though our team has more than 50 years of combined real estate experience, choosing the best apps wasn’t easy.
-To make sure we were using objective measures instead of just our opinions, we asked these questions to choose our picks for the best real estate apps for our readers:
+Even though our team has over 50 years of combined real estate experience, choosing the best apps wasn’t easy.
+To ensure we were using objective measures instead of just our opinions, we asked these questions to choose our picks for the best real estate apps for our readers:

-Our team regularly reviews and makes edits to our articles to ensure we are providing the most up-to-date information for our readers.
+Our team regularly reviews and edits our articles to ensure we provide our readers with the most up-to-date information.
 We pride ourselves on an independent, editorial view.
-We do not accept money, services, or products in exchange for positive reviews or product placement.
-Check out our full methodology here
+We do not accept money, services, or products in exchange for positive reviews or placement.
+Check out our complete methodology here.

 Over to You

-What real estate apps do you use every day to stay effective and close more deals?
+What real estate apps do you use daily to stay effective and close more deals?
 Let us know in the comment section.

 ×